 The designated management agencies of the Town of Marana, Town of Sahuarita and Pima County assisted PAG in reviewing the scope of work.
 Westland Resources is on contract, approved by Regional Council on Feb.
 23, 2017, to assist with the update.
 The effort is anticipated to span through fiscal year 2017-2018 with a planning, engagement, review and approval process.

 Interested parties may contact Mead Mier, Lead Watershed Planner, at MMier@PAGregion.com, to join an advisory team.
-The Watershed Planning Subcommittee will have its first meeting regarding the update at 2:30 p.m. on May 22, 2017, at PAG.
+The Watershed Planning Subcommittee had its first meeting regarding the update at 2:30 p.m. on May 22, 2017, at PAG.
 Updated scopes of work will be posted as needed with the WPS meeting packet.